cvat-ai/cvat/cvat/apps/documentation/user_guide.md

 |![](static/documentation/images/image044.jpg)|![](static/documentation/images/image045.jpg)|

 #### Labels
-You also can see all labels that used on this frame.
+You also can see all labels that used on this frame and highlight them by clicking needed label.

 ![](static/documentation/images/image062.jpg)